 In this chapter we examine the assembly code that the compiler produces from your C code.
 The mapping between your C code and the assembly code is relatively direct when no optimization is used, but is less clear when optimization is invoked.
 (We will see an example of this in Section 5.2.3.)
-To create clearer assembly code, we will find it useful to be able to make files with no optimization.
-This can be done by overriding the CFLAGS variable defined in the Makefile:

-'''

-make CFLAGS='-g -x c'
+To create clearer assembly make CFLAGS='-g -x c'

 or

 make write CFLAGS='-g -x c'

-'''